-Nothing beats the natural sweetness of oven-roasted carrots, which are elevated by using fresh herbs.
+This is the best roasted carrots recipe!
+Nothing beats the natural sweetness of oven roasted carrots, which are elevated by using fresh herbs.
 They come out savory and delicious!
 This recipe calls for two pounds of carrots, but you can easily halve it if you need to serve fewer people.
 A few other carrot recipes you may also enjoy are these Roasted Carrots with Ginger, Spiralized Carrot Salad, and Za’atar Roasted Carrot and Chickpea Yogurt Bowls.

 - Prep: Preheat the oven to 400°F, and spray a large sheet pan with oil.
 You can also line it with foil for easier cleanup.
 Peel the carrots.

 - Season: Toss the carrots with olive oil, and add the herbs, garlic, salt, and pepper.

 - Roast: Spread the carrots on the baking sheet in a single layer, ensuring they don’t touch.
 Bake for 35 to 38 minutes, tossing every 10 minutes until the carrots are browned on the edges and tender.

 - Serve: Transfer to a serving platter and sprinkle with fresh parsley.